ProkopRandacek/factas/scanner/readme.md

-Collects info about the world and writes it into a json file
+Downloads factorio, generates the map and exports it into a json

-triggered by `/exportmap`
+run `./scan`
-exports info `script-output/{surface name}.json`
+info is exported to `./nauvis.json`

 collected info:
 - water tiles position